 And from this, less than 5% turns into value (see 4.4% average CVR above).

 Why such a low conversion rate?
 The answer is simple: digital advertisers spend all of their time/money crafting new ads, adjusting bids, and setting up new audiences to target.
-What advertisers often fail to do is send potential customers to a relevant post-click experience that aligns with the expectations they had when they made that click.
+What advertisers often fail to do is send potential customers to a relevant post-click landing page that aligns with the expectations they had when they made that click.

 Providing post-click personalization at scale requires several technologies in place, so our team set out to build the world’s first Post-Click Automation solution.
 Above all, to increase the ad-to-page relevancy, you need personalized experiences for each audience you target.